Skip to Content

 • removal of water from underground storage tank systems previously containing petroleum fuel or petroleum substances,

-If you don't qualify for coverage under General Permit TXG830000, you may need to obtain an individual permit for any discharge released.
+If you don't qualify for coverage under General Permit TXG830000, you may require an individual permit for any discharge released.

 Please feel free to contact us if you have questions.